LICQual Level 2 Award in Industrial Hygiene

 To enroll in the LICQual Level 2 Award in Industrial Hygiene, applicants must meet the following entry requirements:

-4. Age Requirement: Candidates must be at least 18 years of age at the time of enrolment.
+1. Age Requirement: Applicants must be at least 16 years old.

 Qualification#